-Are computer programs available that can improve a child's spatial awareness skills?
+Are computer programs available that can improve a child's phonological awareness skills?

 There are lots of programs that can help, but they have to be used properly.
 (I initially intended to include a list of good programs in this book, but computer programs come and go faster than a publication like this can be produced.
 Many programs would be off the shelves by the time this program was published.)
-Essentially, look for programs that are written for the age level of the child you are concerned about and that are designed to illustrate how space and/or time can be organized.
-(A good example from currently available programs is Trudy's Time and Place House, published by Edmark.)
+Essentially, look for programs that are written for the age level of the child you are concerned about and that are designed to illustrate how spoken sounds are organized.
+(A good example from currently available programs is Bailey's Book House, published by Edmark.)
 No matter how good the program is, do not expect it to teach the child all by itself.
 A mentor should sit by the child, calling his or her attention to the salient aspects of the activities in the program-what to look at, how it relates to the rest of the activities, and how it relates to other situations independent of the computer.
 In other words, there is no good reason to think the computer will teach something that cannot be taught away from the computer, but it is highly motivating to children and that is a big plus.
-Take advantage of computer software vating to children and that is a big plus.
-Take advantage of computer if you can, but do not go into debt in order to purchase a computer.
+Take advantage of computer software if you can, but do not go into debt in order to purchase a computer.